4. Restoring the Rib for Wild Fish

 Bringing the River Rib back to life; restoring the river to teem with wild fish and create a thriving fishery for anglers.

-This project is focused on improving a two mile stretch of the River Rib, restoring it to a thriving fishery between Rib Valley Fishing Lakes and its confluence with the Lea at Hartham Common.
+This project is focused on improving a 5km stretch of the River Rib, restoring it to a thriving fishery between Rib Valley Fishing Lakes and its confluence with the Lea at Hartham Common.

 The Abbey Cross Angling Club own and manage this section of river and are keen to see it restored to support healthy populations of native, wild fish such as Barbel, Chubb, Roach and Dace.
 Restoration will also encourage more angling participation, keeping the classic tradition of course fishing alive and anglers as active stewards of the river!